Visiting Other Countries

 In 2017, renovations occurred over the summer months at the MacDonald building to create dorms for the exchange students.
 No general fund or bond money was used to create the modest living quarters and classroom spaces.
 The foreign exchange program is completely self-sufficient due to tuition paid by the exchange students.
 The dormitory has plenty of room for the program to grow, but also the renovations were made in such a way that the building could easily, and inexpensively, go back to a school.
 In 2018, the district received a provisional boarding school license from the Michigan Department of Education.

 We live in a global society, and China is a dominant player in the world.
 Our students are learning about their customs and culture, and more importantly, gaining life-long connections with their peers.
 It is part of Anchor Bay’s mission for our students to respect diversity.
-The over 50 mentors who have volunteered to help our exchange students show that they not only respect diversity, they have embraced it.

 District-Wide Benefits of the Program

 The foreign exchange program has already allowed us to expand our learning opportunities for local kids.
 Anchor Bay now offers Mandarin as a foreign language for kindergarten through fifth-grade students.
 Research shows that students who learn a foreign language have a greater awareness of other cultures, develop critical and creative thinking skills, and consistently outperform control groups in core subject areas on standardized tests.
+It also allowed the district to purchase new textbooks for K-12 students in a variety of subjects.

 If you have questions about the program or would like to become more involved, please contact Chelsey Schell at email@example.com.